Str33t10/XiaomiAddon/README.md

 </p>

 > [!NOTE]
-> This module currently focuses to run camera preferences from action / web-ui.
+> This module currently focuses to run leica camera preferences from action / web-ui button
-> Updates will gradually implements changes and fixes.

 #

 ## LICENSE

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).